Alexander-Kahanek/COVID_Research/README.md

 * flair_ner.py - script using flair to get Named Entity Recognition from tweet texts
 * flair_pos.py - script using flair to get Part of Speech from tweet texts
 * flair_sent.py - script using flair to get Sentiment of tweet texts

-They all follow this algorithm:
+* They all follow this algorithm:

-* load in data created from json_2_csv_script.py
+	+ load in data created from json_2_csv_script.py
-* load in given model from flair
+	+ load in given model from flair
-* iterate through df from csv file
+	+ iterate through df from csv file
-* save 'created_at', 'place', 'text', '[FLAIR MODEL]' into json object
+	+ save 'created_at', 'place', 'text', '[FLAIR MODEL]' into json object
-* append json object to file
+	+ append json object to file

-NEED script to combine all 3 json created from above, into singular dictionaries.
+Joining files from above scripts:

+* join_flair.py - script used to join the following files outputted by flair_ner.py, flair_pos.py, flair_sent.py
+	+ load in data from pos_tweets.json, ner_tweets.json, sentiment_tweets.json
+	+ combines each tweet from 3 files into 1 dictionary object
+	+ appends new dictionary object to combined json file, flair_joined_tweets.json
+	+ converts dictionary object to csv file and outputs to flair_joined_tweets.csv

 ## analysis